Traffic tickets can happen to anyone – even if you’re in an accident and you’re not at fault.

 Louisiana law states that “failure to drive” on public roads “in a careful and prudent manner, so as not to endanger the life, limb, or property of any person” is careless operation of a vehicle.

-The phrasing is purposefully vague, allowing officers to use their judgment for when to issue the tickets.
+The phrasing is intentionally kept vague, allowing officers to use their judgment for when to issue the tickets.

 Examples of reasons an officer can give you a ticket for careless operation include: